shantuo/gddoexp/cmd/gddofork/README.md

 It can work using an input file (one package per line) or via stdin.

-For example, the following command would only print the packages with score that should be archived and aren't a fork for small pull requests:
+For example, the following command would only print the packages with score that should be suppressed and aren't a fork for small pull requests:

 ```
 % gddoexp -id cba321 -secret abc123 | gddoscore | gddofork -id cba321 -secret abc123